Androstane/NestedBD/README.md

 **NestedBD-Long** is an upgraded version of NestedBD that extends its functionality to handle longitudinal data.

-We are working on making NestedBD available through the BEAST2 Package Manager.
+We are working on making NestedBD and NestedBD-Long available through the BEAST2 Package Manager.
 Currently, if you would like to use NestedBD, it can be installed manually using `BDaddon.zip` as described in the **Installation** section.
 If you prefer to build the package from source files (which are also available in this repository), see the **Build the Package** section.

 ### Build the Package
 #### Prerequisite